 - 1. Air travel at the coach or economy class commercial airline rate.
 First class or business class air travel will be reimbursed only if emergency circumstances warrant.
 The emergency circumstances must be explained on the expense form and Board approval of the additional expense is required.
-Fees for the first checked bag will be reimbursed.
-Copies of airline tickets and baggage receipts must be attached to the expense form. - 2.
+Copies of airline tickets must be attached to the expense form. - 2.
 Rail or bus travel at actual cost.
 Rail or bus travel costs may not exceed the cost of coach airfare.
-Copies of tickets must be attached to the expense form to substantiate amounts. - 3.
-Use of personal automobiles at the standard mileage rate approved by the Internal Revenue Service for income tax purposes.
+Copies of tickets must be attached to the expense form to substantiate amounts. - Use of personal automobiles at the standard mileage rate approved by the Internal Revenue Service for income tax purposes.
 The reimbursement may not exceed the cost of coach airfare.
 Mileage for use of personal automobiles in trips to and from transportation terminals will also be reimbursed.
 Toll charges and parking costs will be reimbursed. - 4.
 Automobile rental costs when the vehicle's use is warranted.
 The circumstances for such use must be explained on the expense form. - 5.
-Taxis, airport limousines, ride sharing services, or other local transportation costs.
+Taxis, airport limousines, or other local transportation costs.